 If you're okay with a lower-calorie version of your favorite Starbucks beverage without the whipped cream on top, then simply ordering your drink with no whip is yet another easy way to trim off extra calories.
 This can save you 50 to 110 calories, according to Starbucks.com.
 It's also probably one of the easiest ways to cut calories in your Starbucks drink because it doesn't really affect the overall flavor of the drink.

 The foamier you let your drink be, the fewer calories it will cost you.
 This is why cappuccinos have so many fewer calories than a plain old latte.
 A tall latte with nonfat milk at Starbucks has 100 calories, while a tall nonfat cappuccino has 60.

 9. Get It Iced

 While adding extra foam takes away calories by adding a little extra airiness to your drink, getting your coffee iced does the same trick by replacing some of the milk with, well, ice.
-An tall nonfat iced latte will cost you 70 calories, compared to a normal tall nonfat latte with steamed milk at 100 calories.
+A tall nonfat iced latte will cost you 70 calories, compared to a normal tall nonfat latte with steamed milk at 100 calories.
 It is important to note that there is a difference in taste between an iced drink and a regular hot one.
-Most of my friends hate iced coffee while it is my personal favorite.
+Most of my friends hate iced coffee, though it is my personal favorite.

 An extra shot of caffeine will not only give you an extra boost of energy in the morning, but it will also replace about an ounce of milk.
 A shot of espresso adds a little more to the price of your drink and is only five calories.
 A double tall latte is only about ten calories less than a regular one.